top of page

 The house was real is now a dream,

-Where we lived a while in summer light,
+Where we lived in summer light,

 And occasional Midi rain.
-At breakfast,

-A land beyond the sea's horizon,
+A land beyond the sea's horizon;

-Dark cypresses fumed on foothills
+Where cypresses fumed on foothills

 Within, they led their closing lives